daddyschmack/flex-layout/docs/documentation/fxLayoutGap-API.md

 ### Using fxLayoutGap with **Wrap**

-When using `fxLayoutWrap` to wrap rows or columns, developers should account for the gap sizes when specifying the child item sizes (using fxFlex).
+When using `wrap` with `fxLayout` to wrap rows or columns, developers should account for the gap sizes when specifying the child item sizes (using fxFlex).

 <br/>